DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 ## Setup and Installation

-We're going to use the new [Polymer CLI](https://www.polymer-project.org/1.0/docs/tools/polymer-cli) to scaffold our Polymer web app with the [Polymer Starter Kit](https://developers.google.com/web/tools/polymer-starter-kit/).
-By beginning with the starter kit, we'll gain the advantages of routing, app layout, Material Design, and many core utilities.
+We'll use the new [Polymer CLI](https://www.polymer-project.org/1.0/docs/tools/polymer-cli) to scaffold our Polymer web app with the [Polymer Starter Kit](https://developers.google.com/web/tools/polymer-starter-kit/).
+With the starter kit, we'll gain the advantages of routing, app layout, Material Design, and many core utilities right away.

 Let's get started!

 ### Dependencies

-First, make sure that you have [node.js](https://nodejs.org/en/download/) (packaged with NPM) installed.
+First, make sure that you have [node.js](https://nodejs.org/en/download/) (with NPM) installed.

 If you don't already have [Bower](https://bower.io/), install it globally with the following command: